-Even verbally fluent individuals with Autism Spectrum Disorder (ASD) have unique methods of communication; below, we’ve compiled five of the most common ways individuals with autism communicate.
-We tend to think of communication as a language-based tool, however, a large portion of communication is non-linguistic, relying on body-language, gestures, and tone of voice.
-Let’s take a look at these communication methods–bearing in mind that we’ll primarily be discussing the social communication skills present in high-functioning individuals with ASD.
+Even verbally fluent individuals with Autism Spectrum Disorder (ASD) have unique methods of communication.
+We discuss some of the most common autism communication differences along with strategies that can help ease frustration.
+We tend to think of communication as a language-based tool, however, a large portion of communication is non-linguistic.
+We rely on body-language, gestures, and tone of voice.
+Individuals with ASD may have trouble with communication and social interaction.
+There are differences in severity and symptoms.
+Let’s take a look at these communication methods and some strategies that help individuals on the spectrum.

-Many people affected by ASD develop little in the way of language skills, relying instead on non-verbal communication techniques.
+Many people affected by ASD develop little in the way of language skills.
+They rely instead on non-verbal communication techniques.
 These include a wide range of behaviors, such as using:

 - Pictures or drawings

 - Crying and other emotive sounds

 - Physically directing someone’s hand to an object they want